-This historical remedy made from the source that gives us quinine, aids conditions weakened by flu, diarrhea, vomiting, stomach flu, breast feeding or injuries with blood loss, i.e., conditions resulting from loss of body fluids.
+This historical remedy made from the source that gives us quinine, provides healing relief to conditions weakened by flu, diarrhea, vomiting, stomach flu, breast feeding or injuries, i.e., conditions resulting from loss of body fluids.
 Related symptoms of fatigue, bursting headache, pain in joints and limbs, flatulence, indigestion or slow digestion can find natural relief in Cinchona, especially if any exertion can lead to cold sweat and weakness.
 In the most striking Cinchona cases, the individual becomes very irritable, despondent, sensitive to noise; does not want to be touched, and often feels worse after eating because the body’s remaining energy is taxed.

 Made from the same source as quinine, the peruvian evergreen, this remedy led to the founding of homeopathy.
 Homeopathy's founder, Samuel Hahnemann, was translating a medical text by Dr. William Cullen, and took objection to the claim that quinine's bitter taste made it effective for treating malaria.